jaspervdj/cabal-dependency-licenses/README.markdown

 # cabal-dependency-licenses

-Compose a list of a project's dependencies with their licenses
+Compose a list of a project's transitive dependencies with their licenses

 ## Installation